-AdoptOpenJDK JDK with Hotspot 8u282-b08 (x 64) Setup - 🗆 🗙 Custom Setup Select the way you want features to be installed. === Click the icons in the tree below to change the way f eatures will be installed.
-JDK with Hotspot Add to PATH Associate .jar Set JAVA HOME variable AdoptOpenJDK Development Kit with Hotspot JavaSoft (Oracle) registry keys This feature requires 186MB on your hard drive.
+AdoptOpenJDK JDK with Hotspot 8u282-b08 (x6 i4) Setup - 🗆 🗙 Custom Setup Select the way you want features to be installed. === Click the icons in the tree below to change the way fe atures will be installed. → Add to PATH AdoptOpenJDK Development Kit with Hotspot JavaSoft (Oracle) registry keys This feature requires 186MB on your hard drive.
 It has 3 of 5 subfeatures selected.
-The subfeatures require 4KB on your hard drive. < > Location: C:\Program Files\AdoptOpenJDK\ jdk-8.0.282.8-hotspot\ Browse Reset Disk Usage Back Next Cancel Without this option, the SDK installer cannot find the JDK a Java Runtime Environment 8 is displayed. nd the message The application requires a
+The subfeatures require 4KB on your hard drive. < > Location: C:\Program Files\AdoptOpenJDK\jo dk-8.0.282.8-hotspot\ Browse Reset Disk Usage Back Next Cancel Without this option, the SDK installer cannot find the JDK and the message The application requires a Java Runtime Environment 8 is displayed.